hoosteeno/inject_tumblr/README.md

 # inject_tumblr

-## A jQuery plugin for getting some Tumblr posts and putting them on your site
+## A jQuery plugin for putting some Tumblr posts on your site

 ### Instructions and Caveats